17.10.2020

 Mushrooms are rich in vitamins C and D, thiamine, riboflavin, minerals - calcium, magnesium, selenium, zinc, phosphorus, iron, potassium, sodium and other useful elements.

-Chickens - valuable product They taste like champignons.
-In Russia, this mushroom is underestimated, but in Europe it is considered a delicacy and even grown artificially.
+Chickens – valuable product, they taste like champignons.
+In Russia, this mushroom is undervalued, but in Europe it is considered a delicacy and is even grown artificially.

-It is not for nothing that this mushroom is called such tender product names - chickens and cockerels.
-The ringed cap is not only edible, but also versatile - it can be cooked in any way.
-Chickens are ranked in the 4th food category, which indicates their low nutritional value.
+It’s not for nothing that this mushroom is called such delicate food names – hens and cockerels.
+The ringed cap is not only edible, but also versatile - it can be prepared in any way.
+Chickens are classified in the 4th food category, which indicates their low nutritional value.

-All restrictions on the use of bettas are associated with a characteristic feature of mushrooms - they accumulate heavy metals in their body that are present in the environment.
-Therefore, they cannot be collected near roads and in ecologically unfavorable areas.
+All restrictions on the use of cockerels are associated with a characteristic feature of mushrooms - they accumulate heavy metals present in the environment in their bodies.
+Therefore, they cannot be collected near roads and in environmentally unfavorable areas.

-These mushrooms are delicious and easy to pick and cook.
+These mushrooms are delicious and easy to harvest and cook.
 It is not surprising that such a tasty representative of the mushroom kingdom is grown artificially.

 Growing on stumps

-For cultivation, most often, stumps left after felling trees are used.
+Most often, stumps left after cutting down trees are used for cultivation.
 Growing order:

-1. First you need to get spores.
-Hats of ripe cockerels are placed on a sheet of paper - so that the spores get enough sleep.
-Pour the resulting seed into a small container with water.
+1. First you need to get the spores.
+The caps of mature cockerels are placed on a sheet of paper so that the spores can spill out.
+Pour the resulting seed into a small container of water.

-2. Water with spores is poured onto stumps.
+2. Water with spores is poured onto the stumps.

-3. From time to time the stumps are watered.
+3. From time to time, the stumps are watered with water.

 Chickens grow best on pine, spruce, birch and aspen stumps or on logs of these species.

-The substrate is “infected” with fragments of rotten stumps with the mycelium of cockerels that have grown on them.
-Take "seed" in the area where the hens grow in colonies.
-Methods of infection with fragments of stumps with mycelium:
+The substrate is “infected” with fragments of rotten stumps with the mycelium of the cockerels that grew on them.
+Take “seed material” from an area where chickens grow in colonies.
+Methods of infection with stump fragments with mycelium:

-• Cavities are made in the infected stumps - grafting wood is laid there.
+• Cavities are made in the infected stumps and grafting wood is placed there.

-• The material with mycelium can also be fixed at the end of the stumps with nails.
-And in order to retain moisture, the grafting mycelium is covered with spruce paws or pieces of moss.
+• Material with mycelium can also be secured to the end of stumps with nails.
+And to retain moisture, the grafting mycelium is covered with spruce paws or pieces of moss.

-You can grow chickens in this way during the entire growing season.
-Unless in the heat and drought you should not hope for a harvest.
+Chickens can be raised this way throughout the entire growing season.
+Unless in the heat and drought you shouldn’t hope for a harvest.
 The mushroom grows best in spring and summer.
-Amateur mushroom growers say that caps grow on infected material for 5-8 years.
+Amateur mushroom growers say that caps grow on contaminated material for 5-8 years.

 Caps can also be grown:

 1. On wooden blocks.
-They take round tree trimmings 30-40 cm long and 15 cm in diameter.
-Trimmings are harvested in spring or autumn.
-And only freshly cut trees are suitable.
-Chocks infect like stumps.
+Take round scraps of wood 30-40 cm long and 15 cm in diameter.
+The scraps are harvested in spring or autumn.
+Moreover, only freshly cut trees are suitable.
+Chocks infect like tree stumps.
 But they must first be kept in a dark room.
-The exposure period is 2-3 months.
-Favorable temperature is 15-20°C. Next, the chocks are vertically laid in holes 20 cm deep.
+The aging period is 2-3 months.
+Favorable temperature is 15-20°C. Next, the logs are placed vertically in holes 20 cm deep.
 The laying interval is 50 cm.
-Infected places, as well as on stumps, are covered with spruce paws.
-Here the males will bear fruit twice a year for 2-3 years.
+Infected areas, just like on stumps, are covered with spruce paws.
+Here the cockerels will bear fruit twice a year for 2-3 years.

-2. On waste wood.
+2. On wood waste.
 The method is good for growing indoors.
-You can use shavings, wood chips, sawdust - they are laid in glass jars or pots.
-Take sawdust and shavings.
+You can use shavings, wood chips, sawdust - they are placed in glass jars or pots.
+They take sawdust and shavings.
 Mix and pour boiling water.
-Add starch (7.5 g per 1 kg of the mixture), bean flour (15 g), oatmeal and cornmeal(25 g each).
-The mixture is laid out in sterilized jars.
-Sterilization time - 1 hour.
+Add starch (7.5 g per 1 kg of mixture), bean flour (15 g), oatmeal and cornmeal(25 g each).
+The mixture is poured into sterilized jars.
+Sterilization time – 1 hour.

 For breeding, you can use wooden boxes or plastic bags.
 Nutritional supplements may vary.
 Along with flour and starch, you can use: